 Liver damage may interfere with normal blood flow through the liver.
 As a result, blood from the intestine by-passes the liver, causing increased blood pressure in the veins of the stomach and esophagus.
 These veins may become enlarged and may begin to leak, causing internal bleeding.

 Especially in children in whom the Kasai procedure relieves jaundice, infection can be a problem.
 Infections can develop in the new drainage tube.
-Symptoms of infection include fever and increasing jaundice.
+Symptoms of infection include fever, irritability and increasing jaundice.
 Infections are treated with antibiotics.

 When is a liver transplant necessary?

 When it proves difficult or impossible to achieve adequate bile flow and liver failure develops, liver transplantation is a final option.
-Replacing the liver in this way is successful in about 75% of cases.
-The largest obstacle to the successful treatment of all children with liver failure from biliary atresia is the relative lack of liver donors in this age group for transplantation.
+Replacing the liver in this way is successful in about 80-90 per cent of cases.
+The largest obstacle to the transplantation of all children with liver failure from biliary atresia is the lack of liver donors in this age group.
+For some children, living related donor (LRD) transplants may be an option.

 What precautions should be taken?